Beginner’s Guide to Guitar Effects Pedals

 Your first step should be to think about what you’d really like to add to your sound.
 If you like the clean tones you get from your amp but can do without the buzzy onboard distortion, consider adding an overdrive or distortion pedal to your rig.
 If you’d prefer to experiment with chorus, a phaser or a pitch shifter, start there.
 There are no wrong answers when it comes to effects, and the units you choose and how you decide to use them are part of the creativity of playing guitar.

 Don’t feel like you have to spend a fortune either.
 While there are some very pricey boutique pedals on the market that get outstanding reviews, there are also affordable pedals that will do the job just fine.
 Consider brands like Boss, DOD and MXR for some great pedals at affordable prices.
-If you end up with a pedal you don’t like as much as you thought you would, you can always trade it in for something different.
+If you end up with a pedal you don’t like as much as you thought you would, you can always trade it in and get something different.

 Good luck on your quest to explore the world of guitar effects pedals.
 As a beginner you have a lot to learn, but hopefully this article got you started off right.